-Johnson Controls founder Warren S. Johnson will be inducted into National Inventors Hall of Fame® (NIHF) as a member of the Class of 2018.
-Johnson will be honored posthumously for his invention of the temperature control.
+Johnson Controls founder Warren S. Johnson was inducted into National Inventors Hall of Fame® (NIHF) as a member of the Class of 2018.
+Johnson was honored posthumously for his invention of the temperature control.

 According to the Hall of Fame, “Johnson's thermostat and multi-room temperature control system are commonplace for heating and cooling buildings of all types and sizes.
 He manufactured and marketed his system by establishing the Johnson Electric Service Company, now known as Johnson Controls.”